 I can only hope I seek out God like a person starving for Him.
 I believe many who are persecuted in their countries probably could teach us about that…but I’m not sure that is the norm here in the U.S.

 The word thirst, in Hebrew, is an interesting word.
-It, as well as the word for righteousness, begin with the Hebrew letter tsade.
+It, as well as the word for righteousness, begins with the Hebrew letter tsade.

 It has the sound of the letters Ts, like the end of the word pots.
 The ancient Hebrew letter looked like this:

-See how this and all the Beatitudes comes back to Christ-likeness?
+See how this and all the Beatitudes come back to Christ-likeness?

 How would you practice brokenness?

-The word for thirst consist of the letter tsade and the letter mem, meaning water.
+The word for thirst consists of the letter tsade and the letter mem, meaning water.
 So, this kind of thirst means to hunt for water, in the pictorial Hebrew.